 to learn from the data?
 And when does data cause privacy and security

-Joseph Adler has many years of experience in data mining and data analysis at companies including DoubleClick, American Express, and VeriSign.
+Joseph Adler has many years of experience in data mining and data analysis at companies including DoubleClick, VeriSign, and LinkedIn.
 He graduated from MIT with an B.Sc. and M.Eng in Computer Science and Electrical Engineering.
-He is the inventor of several patents for computer security and cryptography, and the author of “Baseball Hacks” and “R in a Nutshell”.
-Currently, he is a senior data scientist at LinkedIn.
+He is the holder of several patents for computer security and cryptography, and the author of Baseball Hacks and R in a Nutshell.
+Currently, he leads product management at Interana, a stealthy startup in Palo Alto.